atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 In this section, we will perform the following:

-- Create a Flogo Application?
+- Create a Flogo Application

 1. Hover over the 'FLOGO-CUSTOMER-API' in the Explorer view.
 Click the 'Create New Flogo App' action